Richard Enright: Rise to Police Commissioner

 A change in administrations enabled Enright to succeed Frederick H. Bugher as Police Commissioner, becoming the first police officer to be appointed from within the ranks.
 Bugher had incurred the wrath of Mayor John Hylan for his resisting the mayor in his attempts to interfere with the police department by refusing to take "guidance".
 Enright proved to be more open to Mayor Hylan and was officially appointed commissioner on January 23, 1918.
 As time went on however, even Enright would reach his limits as the mayor continued in his efforts to control the police force.

 As a result of Hylan's meddling, Enright became the scapegoat for the mayor's controversial decisions.
 One of the most serious criticisms was the virtually forced retirement of noted detective Daniel "Honest Dan" Costigan, then active in the Parkhurst vice investigations, who became the first of many old-time officers either transferred, demoted or forced into retirement.
 He was, however, able to effectively counter the manpower shortage and rising crime in the post-World War I period by creating old-style "strong-arm squads".

 Enright specifically targeted illegal gambling establishments run by former U.S. Congressman and underworld figure "Honest" John Kelly, despite Kelly dying 35 years prior.
-During his first four years as police commissioner, assigned a uniformed patrolman to 24-hour watch outside Kelly's Vendome Clun on West 141st Street.
+During his first four years as police commissioner, assigned a uniformed patrolman to 24-hour watch outside Kelly's Vendome Club on West 141st Street.
 Enright's continued harassment of Kelly's operations eventually forced him to sell the building to a Republican political organization.

 Enright was also able to institute a number of reforms and was greatly able to improve working conditions for police officers while in office.
 He allowed a day off for officers after every six days on duty, oversaw the buildup of large police relief funds and improved the pension system.
 He also reduced the number of precincts for better management, set up a special police unit to handle vice and gambling on a city-wide basis, reorganized the arrest-quota based merit system and established the first NYPD police camp at Tannersville, New York where ill or wounded officers could recover until they were able to return to duty.
 Other reforms he made included successfully petitioning the federal government to exempt police officers from being drafted, established the Missing Persons Bureau as a 24-hour service, and increased the number of policewomen on the force.
 He would, however, encounter heavy resistance in attempting to rid the department of corrupt and inefficient officers.

 The International Police Conference was developed by Enright in order to promote greater international cooperation among the world's police forces.
 He also advocated universal fingerprinting registration, not only for crime prevention but to resolve any kind of identity question, as well as convicted criminals being required to pay damages to both the victim and police with money earned while in prison.